-- We examined the methodology used by management to assess the carrying amount of property, vessels and equipment assigned to CGUs, and the process for identifying CGUs that required impairment testing to determine compliance with IFRS. - We performed detailed testing for the assets where indicators of impairment were identified.
-For those assets, we reviewed management's testing of the fair values less costs to sell or the values in use, including analysing the reasonableness of key assumptions in relation to the ongoing operation of the assets. - We corroborated management's estimates of future cash flows and challenged whether these are appropriate in respect of key assumptions, such as contractual rates, growth rates and terminal value. - We used our internal valuation specialists to independently challenge the discount rates.
-In calculating the discount rates, the key inputs used were independently sourced from market data, and we assessed the methodology applied. - We verified the valuation reports from external valuers appointed by management to assess its reasonableness to support the value of the asset. - Further, we tested the mathematical accuracy of the relevant fair values less cost to sell and value in use models prepared by management. - We ensured the sufficiency of the disclosures related to the impairment of property, vessels and equipment in the consolidated financial statements.
+- We examined the methodology used by management to assess the carrying amount of property, vessels and intangible assets assigned to CGUs, and the process for identifying CGUs that required impairment testing to determine compliance with IFRS. - We performed detailed testing for the assets where indicators of impairment were identified.
+For those assets, we reviewed management's testing of the fair values less costs to sell or the values in use, including analysing the reasonableness of key assumptions in relation to the ongoing operation of the assets. - We corroborated management's estimates of future cash flows and challenged whether these are appropriate in respect of key assumptions, such as contractual rates, growth rates, terminal value and capital expenditures. - We used our internal valuation specialists to independently challenge the discount rates.
+In calculating the discount rates, the key inputs used were independently sourced from market data, and we assessed the methodology applied. - We verified the valuation reports from external valuers appointed by management to assess its reasonableness to support the value of the asset. - We have ensured that the impairment has been accurately allocated to reduce the intangible asset (i.e., customer contracts) associated with those vessels. - Further, we tested the mathematical accuracy of the relevant fair value less cost to sell and value in use models prepared by management. - We ensured the reasonableness of the disclosures related to the impairment of property, vessels and intangible assets in the consolidated financial statements.